jamielsharief/document-store/README.md

 ### Key

 If you are working a `Document` that was stored in the `DocumentStore`, you can use the `key` method to get the key that was used.
-This is handy for when working with search results
+This is handy for when working with search results from find first or find all.

 ```php
 $key = $document->key();